mthl/guix-artwork/website/posts/keep-failed.md

 # Conclusions

-One of the flagship features of GNU Guix is enable unprivileged package management, which includes building packages.
+One of the flagship features of GNU Guix is to enable unprivileged package management, which includes building packages.
 Building occurs in an [isolated build environment](https://guix.gnu.org/manual/en/html_node/Build-Environment-Setup.html).
 This environment is isolated from the rest of the system not only to control the